mdconaway/sails-ember-rest/README.md

 Sails-Ember-Rest
 ======================

+# VERSIONS

+The following versions of this library are designed for the listed versions of sails.js:

+* Version 0.x.x - Sails.js ^0.11.x
+* Version 1.x.x - Sails.js ^1.x.x

+- The Version 1.x.x series of this library is under active testing and development.
+If you find a bug, please open an issue or make a pull request!

+# Summary

 Ember Data REST-Adapter compatible controllers, policies, services and generators for Sails v0.12+

 THIS PACKAGE DERIVES THE MAJORITY OF ITS ORIGINAL IDEAS AND CODE FROM THE FOLLOWING LIBRARY: [Sails-Generate-Ember-Blueprints](https://github.com/mphasize/sails-generate-ember-blueprints)